-Nationally, the population identifying as Hispanic/Latino represents 16.9% (53.0 million people) of the U.S. population.
-The Latino population in the U.S. grew 43% over the last decade and growth increasingly occurred in new communities[i].
-Overall population growth in the U.S. was just 9.7% over that time.[ii]
+Nationally, the population identifying as Hispanic/Latino represents 17 percent (53.0 million people) of the U.S. population.
+The Latino population in the U.S. grew 43 percent over the last decade and growth increasingly occurred in new communities[i].
+Overall population growth in the U.S. was just 10 percent over that time.[ii]
 Latinos are disproportionately affected by poverty, food insecurity, and unemployment.
 They are also more likely to receive emergency food assistance than their white, non-Hispanic peers and less likely to receive SNAP benefits.

 The Map the Meal Gap analyses demonstrate that unemployment is a major contributing factor to food insecurity.
 Unemployment is significantly higher among Latinos than among white, non-Hispanics.

-- The 82 counties in 2011 with a majority Hispanic population compose 2.6% of all U.S. counties.
-However, 16% of these majority Hispanic counties fall into the top 10% of counties with the highest rates of general food insecurity and 55% of these majority Hispanic counties fall into the top 10% of counties with the highest rates of childhood food insecurity.[vii]
+- The 86 counties in 2012 with a majority Hispanic population compose 3 percent of all U.S. counties.
+While only 9 percent of these majority Hispanic counties fall into the top 10 percent of counties with the highest rates of general food insecurity, 45 percent of these majority Hispanic counties fall into the top 10 percent of counties with the highest rates of childhood food insecurity.[vii]

-- Of the top 10 counties in the nation with the highest food insecurity rates for children, nine are majority Hispanic counties.
+- Of the top 10 counties in the nation with the highest food insecurity rates for children, six are majority Hispanic counties.

-Latino households are disproportionately represented within the emergency food assistance client population.
-Latino children are nearly three times as likely to receive emergency food assistance as their Caucasian peers.
+Latino households are disproportionately represented within the charitable food assistance client population.
+Latinos are nearly two times as likely to receive charitable food assistance as their Caucasian peers.

 Latino households experience disproportionate levels of poverty and have lower household income than their white, non-Hispanic counterparts.

-- 10.1 percent of Latinos live in deep poverty (less than 50 percent of the federal poverty threshold), compared to 6.6 percent of all people in the United States.[xii]
+- 10 percent of Latinos live in deep poverty (less than 50 percent of the federal poverty threshold), compared to 7 percent of all people in the United States.[xi]

-Latino client households are less likely to receive SNAP benefits than white, non-Hispanic client households.
+Latino households are less likely to receive SNAP benefits than white, non-Hispanic client households.

 Nutrition and Obesity